sondregj/boml/versions/en/toml-v0.5.0.md

 Wiki
 ----------------------------------------------------------------------

-We have an [Official TOML Wiki](https://github.com/toml-lang/toml/wiki) that catalogs the following:
+We have an [Official BOML Wiki](https://github.com/boml-lang/boml/wiki) that catalogs the following:

-* Projects using TOML
+* Projects using BOML
 * Implementations
 * Validators
-* Language agnostic test suite for TOML decoders and encoders
+* Language agnostic test suite for BOML decoders and encoders
 * Editor support
 * Encoders
 * Converters

 Please take a look if you'd like to view or add to that list.
-Thanks for being a part of the TOML community!
+Thanks for being a part of the BOML community!